Indonesia candidates: Metal fan, cleric, soldier, tycoon

 JOKO WIDODO

-Usually known as Jokowi, Widodo's political career began in the central Javanese city of Solo and hit the big time when he became governor of Jakarta, Indonesia's capital, in 2012.
+Usually known as Jokowi, Widodo began his political career in the central Javanese city of Solo and hit the big time when he became governor of Jakarta, Indonesia's capital, in 2012.
 A down-to-earth style and reputation for clean governance helped propel him to the presidency in 2014.

 Widodo, 57, was likened to Barack Obama, and progressive voters hoped that as the first Indonesian president from outside the Jakarta elite he would address a catalog of major human rights abuses in the country.
 But while in office, he has been unwilling to press for accountability that threatens powerful institutions such as the military.
 Instead he has emphasized nationalism while also fending off attacks that he is insufficiently Muslim.